Information We Collect

-As you interact with the NDIA Sites, we may also collect information about your browsing history or certain other information that is not Personally Identifiable Information through your use of and visits to the Sites and our use of a variety of technologies, including, but not limited to, cookies, tags, beacons, Internet Protocol (IP) address, and other tools.
+As you interact with NDIA Sites, we may also collect information about your browsing history or certain other information that is not Personally Identifiable Information through your use of and visits to the Sites and our use of a variety of technologies, including but not limited to: cookies, tags, beacons, Internet Protocol (IP) address, and other tools.
 "Cookies" are pieces of code/text placed on your computer when you browse our Sites.
 Cookies may be placed by us or third party advertisers.
 “Tags” and web beacons refer to code scripts that are primarily used to track visitors’ activities on our Sites by web analytic software.
-The types of non-personal data collected on our Sites through the use of these, and other tools as the NDIA may add from time to time, may include: the search terms you used, new or returning user, browser information, computer type, operating system, internet service providers, website usage, referring/exit pages, platform type, date/time stamp, number of clicks, ads viewed, etc. Additionally, cookies, tags and other tools placed by third parties may collect other information about you and your visits to Sites and elsewhere on the Internet including, but not limited to, your industry, company size, job function, seniority level, etc.) (collectively, all of the foregoing data the "Non-Personal Data").
+The types of non-personal data collected on our Sites through the use of these and other tools as NDIA may add from time to time may include: the search terms you used; new or returning user; browser information; computer type; operating system; internet service providers; website usage; referring/exit pages; platform type; date/time stamp; number of clicks; or ads viewed.
+Additionally, cookies, tags, and other tools placed by third parties may collect other information about you and your visits to Sites and elsewhere on the Internet, including but not limited to your industry, company size, job function, or seniority level (collectively, all of the foregoing data: the "Non-Personal Data").

 How We Use and Share Personally Identifiable Information

-- Publish membership directories and registration lists as described below
+- Publish membership directories and registration lists as described below; and

 The Legal Bases for Collecting and Processing Personally Identifiable Information

 There are several legal bases for our collection and processing of Personally Identifiable Information: